RobertsLab/resources/docs/Data-Management.md

+# Data Management

 This page is intended to document all aspects of data management, from the day-to-day, formal NGS and proteomics plans, and general archiving options.
 Inspiration for this has been provided by Tim Essington and Gordon Holtgrieve who have developed similar documentation.

-Data must be 1) adequately described via metadata, 2) managed for data quality, 3) backed up in a secure manner, and 4) archived in an easily reproducible format.
+Data must be:

+1. Adequately described via metadata.

+2. Managed for data quality.

+3. Backed up in a secure manner.

+4. Archived in an easily reproducible format.

-# Metadata
+## Metadata

 All research data must be accompanied with a thorough description of that data from the beginning of the work.
 Metadata describes information about a dataset, such that a dataset can be understood, reused, and integrated with other datasets.
 Information described in a metadata record includes where the data were collected, who is responsible for the dataset, why the dataset was created, and how the data are organized.

-# Data Quality Standards
+## Data Quality Standards

 Students must take care that protocols and methods are employed to ensure that data are properly collected, handled, processed, used, and maintained, and that this process is documented in the metadata.

-# Backup and Storage
+## Backup and Storage

 Primary should be stored in several locations with canonical versions on Gannet (see below).

 Data, including intermediate analysis, needs to have a url.
 This most often means it will live on a Network Attached Storage Device (NAS; aka a server).

+### Gannet

 Gannet is a Synology RS3618xs NAS :

 - RS3618xs uses 16TB HDDs (n = 12)

-## Data on Gannet is backed up in the following ways:
+Data on Gannet is backed up in the following ways:

-- #### Synology Hybrid RAID
+- Synology Hybrid RAID

     - Mirrors data across HDDs, which reduces total storage capacity by 50%
     - Allows for up to two concurrent HDD failures before data loss occurs

-- #### Gannet/web folder
+- Gannet/web folder

     - One-way sync from Gannet to [UW Google Drive](https://drive.google.com/open?id=1l0jc1Pj7gldNJRrfrM_Ld-T0it5LFyJG) via the Synology Cloud Sync app.
     - Backup frequency: Daily
     - Access: Public (read-only)

-## Daily Data on Gannet
+#### Daily Data on Gannet

 Using the Gannet NAS to store your data: